v-khakimov/table-adaptive-article/README.md

 # table-adaptive

+### Commit "table-data"
+Add './store-constant/table-data.js' with data for the table and user selection

 ### Commit "media queries"
 Set layouts: Mobile (1. portrait, 2. landscape), 3.
 Desktop and 4.
 Wide
 in './css/media-queries.css'